bruvellu/terebratalia-wnts/2-text/wnt.md

 We were able to identify distinct transcriptional subregions, each expressing a unique combination of ligands, receptors, and antagonists, along the brachiopod embryonic axes.
 At the onset of gastrulation, late blastula embryos exhibit two ectodermal Wnt subregions corresponding to the animal and vegetal tissues ({@fig:earlysum}A).
-Tissues in the animal pole express Wnt antagonists and all Frizzled genes, with the exception of *fz9/10*, but do not express Wnt genes, while vegetal pole tissues express four ligands (*wnt8* and *wnt16* more broadly) within a *fz1/2/7* and *fz9/10* receptor context.
+Tissues in the animal pole express Wnt antagonists and all Frizzled genes (except *fz9/10*) but no Wnt genes, while the tissues in the vegetal pole express four ligands (*wnt8* and *wnt16* more broadly) within a *fz1/2/7* and *fz9/10* receptor context.
-At this stage, the endomesoderm expresses the same ligands as vegetal tissues, except for *wnt4*, but with *fz1/2/7* being the only receptor to be expressed in the invaginating archenteron.
+At this stage, the endomesoderm expresses the same ligands as vegetal tissues, except for *wnt4*, but *fz1/2/7* is the only receptor expressed in the invaginating archenteron.
-From early to mid gastrula, the animal and vegetal Wnt subregions subdivide with changes in the relative positions of receptor domains and the upregulation of other ligands.
+From early to mid gastrula, animal and vegetal Wnt subregions subdivide due to changes in the relative position between receptor domains and the upregulation of other ligands.
-With *fz5/8* and *fz4* no longer coexpressed at the animal pole, a subapical Wnt subregion differentiates in the early gastrula characterized by the expression of *fz4*, *wnt8* and *wnt5* ({@fig:earlysum}B).
+Notably, a subapical Wnt subregion differentiates in the early gastrula, characterized by the expression of *fz4*, *wnt8* and *wnt5*, when *fz5/8* and *fz4* become no longer coexpressed at the animal pole ({@fig:earlysum}B).
-Likewise, with *fz9/10* expression becoming subterminal in the mid gastrula, two Wnt subregions emerge from the initial vegetal landscape---one mid-body continuing to express *fz1/2/7*, *fz9/10*, *wnt7*, and *wnt16*, and one posterior expressing only *fz1/2/7* and several Wnt genes ({@fig:earlysum}C).
+Likewise, two Wnt subregions emerge in the mid gastrula from the initial vegetal landscape when *fz9/10* expression becomes subterminal---one midbody, continuing to express *fz1/2/7*, *fz9/10*, *wnt7*, and *wnt16*, and one posterior, expressing only *fz1/2/7* and several Wnt genes ({@fig:earlysum}C).
-Finally, at the late gastrula stage, *fz9/10* is cleared from a portion of the mid-body and *fz1/2/7* from the posterior end, giving rise to an additional mid-body subregion expressing *fz1/2/7*, *wnt5* and *wnt16*, and another at the posterior end expressing only Wnt genes, but no Frizzled genes ({@fig:summary}A).
+Finally, at the late gastrula stage, *fz9/10* is cleared from a portion of the midbody and *fz1/2/7* is cleared from the posterior end, giving rise to an additional midbody subregion expressing *fz1/2/7*, *wnt5* and *wnt16*, and to another subregion at the posterior end expressing only Wnt but no Frizzled genes ({@fig:summary}A).
-Therefore, from late blastula to the elongated late gastrula, we observe a progressive differentiation of ectodermal Wnt subregions from the initial two, along the animal--vegetal axis, to six distinct subregions along the anteroposterior axis of the embryo ({@fig:summary}A, @tbl:landscape).
+Therefore, from late blastula to the elongated late gastrula, we observe a progressive differentiation of ectodermal Wnt subregions, from the initial animal and vegetal ones, to the six distinct subregions along the anteroposterior axis of the embryo ({@fig:summary}A, @tbl:landscape).

 Remarkably, the Wnt subregions established in the late gastrula stage coincide with the morphological subdivisions of the larval body ({@fig:summary}B).
-The anteriormost subregion expressing antagonist genes and *fz5/8* but no Wnt ligands---except for *wnt1t*---gives rise to the larval apical organ and neuropile at the narrower portion of the apical lobe [@Santagata2011-ry], while the subapical subregion expressing Wnt genes and *fz4*, but no antagonists, gives rise to the wider portion of the larval apical lobe and adult lophophore, the crown of tentacles that brachiopods use for filter-feeding ({@fig:summary}).
+The anteriormost subregion expressing antagonist genes and *fz5/8* but no Wnt ligands (except *wnt1t*), gives rise to the larval apical organ and neuropile at the narrower portion of the apical lobe [@Santagata2011-ry].
+In turn, the adjacent subapical subregion expressing Wnt genes and *fz4* but no antagonists, undergoes intense cell proliferation [@Martin-Duran2016-qa] and gives rise to the wider portion of the larval apical lobe and adult lophophore, the crown of tentacles that brachiopods use for filter-feeding ({@fig:summary}).
-The subregion posterior to the apical lobe, which expresses *fz1/2/7*, *fz9/10*, *wnt1*, and *wnt7*, gives rise to a deep epithelial invagination that demarcates the apical--mantle boundary [@Vellutini2016-lq], while the abutting subregion expressing solely *fz1/2/7*, *wnt5*, and *wnt16*, gives rise to a prominent epithelial outgrowth that forms the larval mantle lobe [@Stricker1985-gz] ({@fig:summary}).
+The subregion posterior to the apical lobe, which expresses *fz1/2/7*, *fz9/10*, *wnt1*, and *wnt7*, gives rise to a deep epithelial invagination that demarcates the apical--mantle boundary [@Vellutini2016-lq].
+The abutting subregion expressing solely *fz1/2/7*, *wnt5*, and *wnt16*, gives rise to a prominent, skirt-like epithelial outgrowth that forms the larval mantle lobe, a structure that is then reversed anteriorly during metamorphosis [@Stricker1985-gz] ({@fig:summary}).
+This reversible mantle lobe is considered an evolutionary innovation of lecithotrophic brachiopod larvae [@Freeman2005-pz].
-The subregion posterior to the mantle lobe, which expresses *fz9/10*, *wnt1*, *wnt4*, and *wnt10*, is fated to become the posterior end of the adult body, while the posteriormost subregion expressing *wnt5*, *wnt6*, and *wnt11*, but not Frizzled genes, gives rise to the posterior end of the larval pedicle lobe which becomes the adult pedicle, the structure that attaches brachiopods to the substrate [@Stricker1985-vf] ({@fig:summary}).
+Tissues posterior to the mantle lobe, which express *fz9/10*, *wnt1*, *wnt4*, and *wnt10*, become the posterior end of the adult body, while the posteriormost subregion expressing *wnt5*, *wnt6*, and *wnt11*, but no Frizzled genes, gives rise to the posterior end of the larval pedicle lobe which becomes the structure that attaches adult brachiopods to the substrate [@Stricker1985-vf] ({@fig:summary}).
-Overall, the combinatorial analyses of Wnt signaling components in *T. transversa* reveal a correlation between the distinct transcriptional subregions established during gastrulation with the different morphogenetic outcomes along the anteroposterior axis of larval brachiopods.
+Overall, a combinatorial analysis of the expression of Wnt signaling components in *T. transversa* reveals that the distinct transcriptional subregions established during gastrulation correlate with the distinct morphogenetic outcomes along the anteroposterior axis of larval brachiopods.

 # Discussion